vector-php/vector/docs/user-guide/basics.md

 Vector\Lib\ArrayList::length([1, 2, 3]); // 3
 ```

-At first this may seem strange, but it's actually both intended and useful -- and a direct consequence of currying, which will we discuss next.

 If you look at the ArrayList class in Vector\Lib, you'll notice that there is not actually a `length` function defined anywhere.
 Rather, there's a `__length`
 function that looks something like this: